X-Ryl669/eLog/README.md

     // Tell the log engine what module you want to store Log::logMask = Log::CustomMask | Network | Power | ADC ;
     // Then use log with modules
-    logm(Nuclear, "This log will not be saved, since it doesn't match the mask: runtime to launch: %d", 0);
+    logm(Nuclear, "This log will not be saved, since it doesn't match the mask");
     // This log will be saved (Error and Warning logs are always saved) logm(Log::Error, "Sorry, it's too late to cancel the launch, %s", "Adam");
     // This log will be saved too, it matches your own mask, with file and line number